SOFTVISION-University/storybook-addon-code/press/article.md

     + [Snapshot testing of React components](https://github.com/storybooks/storybook/tree/master/addons/storyshots)
     + [Knobs allow you to edit React props dynamically](https://github.com/storybooks/storybook/tree/master/addons/knobs)

-After using storybook in our project for a while,  we needed a way to display the CSS code samples that the component used inside the storybook panel, after doing our fair share of research into existing solutions we've came up empty, so we decided to create our own add-on called [storybook-addon-code](https://github.com/tuchk4/storybook-readme).
+After using storybook in our project for a while,  we needed a way to display the CSS code samples that the component used inside the storybook panel.After doing our fair share of research into existing solutions we've came up empty, so we decided to create our own add-on called [storybook-addon-code](https://github.com/SOFTVISION-University/storybook-addon-code).

 # How it works

 Before we get started, you need to install react storybook and storybook-addon-code.

-In you storybook config folder create a addons.js and add the following code:
+In your storybook config folder create a addons.js and add the following code:

 ```js
 import '@storybook/addon-actions/register';